fedepujol/nvim/README.md

 ### First Launch

 In the first launch, you’ll be notified with a lot of errors.
-Mainly because the config needs the pluggins to be install and currently there are none.
+Mainly because the config needs the plugins to be install and currently there are none.
 To correct this errors, type:

     :PaqInstall

-This will tell `Paq` to download the missing pluggins.
+This will tell `Paq` to download the missing plugins.
 After `Paq` has finished, restart neovim.

 #### LSP